codererectus/about-me/README.md

 Hi!

-I am a beginner python/bash developer from Russia.
+I am a beginner python developer from Russia.

 <!---
 jsonstackhum/jsonstackhum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.